 The goal of this model is to help the coachee shift from a Problem/Remedy statement to an Outcome statement:

-- Problem statement: it’s a dislike of a current or future situation, without any words of desire (no words as want, need, would like).
+- Problem statement: it’s a dislike of a current or future situation without any words of desire (no words as want, need or would like).

 - Remedy: represents how they expect the problem to be solved, and it hasn’t happened yet.
-It contains a description of the problem, and a desire (need, want, would like).
+It describes the problem and a desire (need, want, would like).

-- Outcome: represents how the world would be when the client has what they want.
-It hasn’t happened yet, contains a desire (want, need, would like), and it doesn’t contain a reference to the problem.
+- Outcome: represents how the world would be when clients have what they want.
+It hasn’t happened yet, contains a desire (want, need, would like), and doesn’t contain a reference to the problem.